dns2034/Todo_List_API_Flask/README.md

 - **GET /todos**: Retrieve the list of current todos in JSON format.
 - **POST /todos**: Add a new todo item by sending a JSON payload.

+## Postman Collection

+The included Postman collection (`New Collection.postman_collection.json`) contains preconfigured requests for the API endpoints to help you quickly test the API functionality.

+### How to use the Postman Collection:

+1. Download or clone this repository.
+2. Open Postman.
+3. Click **Import**.
+4. Choose the `New Collection.postman_collection.json` file from this repository.
+5. Send requests and see responses to test the API.

 ## Setup and Run

 1. **Install Python** (if not installed):